assetCLI/assetCLI-init/README.md

 code $env:AppData\Claude\claude_desktop_config.json
 ```

-The final configuration should look like the following :
+The final configuration should look like the following:

 ```json
 {